https://www.deakin.edu.au/research/support-for-researchers/research-integrity/generative-artificial-intelligence-ai/43781_950x475_person-on-laptop.jpg

 You must adhere to conduct policies

-You must ensure your use of generative AI adheres to Deakin’s Research Conduct Policy and the Australian Code for the Responsible Conduct of Research, 2018 (Code)
+Ensure your use of AI aligns with Deakin’s Research Conduct Policy and the Australian Code for the Responsible Conduct of Research, 2018 (Code)

 You must be transparent and accountable